How Does Obesity Canada Work with Stakeholders?

 - Increase the accessibility, relevance and use of obesity research;

-- Increase national and international recognition of the Network as a major partner in developing obesity research, practice and policy strategies; and,
+- Increase national and international recognition of OC as a major partner in developing obesity research, practice and policy strategies; and,

 - Diversify the revenue streams of OC.